 Anything can be your inspiration, including your latest tabletop game.
 See the Guidelines, and Chaos Dwarf Stories & Background Section.
 (You are not allowed to copy someone else's work!)

 Please read the full rules and guidelines that apply to the Scribe's Contest competition before submitting your entry!

 Submit your entry by PM to the Scribe account before the deadline.
 Entries will not be accepted after that date and time regardless of how cool your submission is.
-(You have a little more than 2 weeks to complete your entry.)
+(You have about 3 weeks to complete your entry.)

 If for some reason you are having trouble with your submission, contact one of the Staff before the deadline.
 In order to avoid problems, we strongly advise entrants not to wait until the very last minute to submit their entries...
 As things can and do go wrong at the last minute.
 Please do not send entries to individual Admin or Staff members to submit on your behalf as they may not check their PMs!